 - Reverts to the saved running configuration.

-Provides commands to enable or disable the Admin UI, enable or disable the SSH service that supports the CLI interface, and enable or disable SNMP services.
+Provides commands to enable or disable the Administration settings, enable or disable the SSH service that supports the CLI interface, and enable or disable SNMP services.

 extrahop#configure extrahop(config)#services gui <enable/disable>